mendix/docs/content/en/docs/appstore/modules/data-importer-extension.md

 * Studio Pro 10.6 or above

-### 1.5  Dependencies
+### 1.5 Installation

-This connector needs [Mendix Runtime](https://marketplace.mendix.com/link/component/219833) to import data from an Excel file.
-Download this component from the Marketplace and [add it into your app](/appstore/overview/use-content/).
+Download the [Data Importer](https://marketplace.mendix.com/link/component/219833) from the Marketplace and [add it into your app](/appstore/overview/use-content/).

 ## 2 Data Importer Document